guivo/ModemChecker/README.md

 time.

 This represent a first probe of the network stability and can be used as documentation of an existing problem.
-The analysis is showed here in the [analysis.ipynb]
+The analysis is showed in the [analysis notebook](analysis.ipynb).